DIESEL PARTICULATE FILTER (DPF) TEST PROJECT

 - Increase public and private transportation industry awareness of existing and emerging filter emission reduction technology.

-- Stimulate transportation/transit industry’s interest in and adoption of air pollution reduction devices.
+- Stimulate the transportation/transit industry’s interest in and adoption of air pollution reduction devices.

 - Increase public awareness of air quality issues.